Orange County Civil Litigation Lawyer

 Before moving ahead with a trial many legal bodies including attorneys and judges will try to find an alternate means of reaching a decision between the two disputing parties.
 This is due to the fact that trials are extremely costly and time consuming endeavors, if the two parties are able to reach an agreement out of court the judicial system does not become involved.
 However, special circumstances do exist like when minors are involved or the case is a class action lawsuit.

-Commonly known as Alternative Dispute Resolution (ADS), the most common forms of ADS are arbitration and mediation:
+Commonly known as Alternative Dispute Resolution (ADR), the most common forms of ADR are arbitration and mediation:

 - Mediation - is the process through which both parties enter into a mutually agreed upon settlement that is non-binding.

 - Arbitration - on the other hand can be either non-binding or binding and is the process through which an impartial third party issues a decision after hearing both sides of the argument.